oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 A hydrogen bond of X---H $dots.c$ Y---Z, where X is the donor and Y is the acceptor atom, can be classified based on distances and angles.
 One characteristic recommended by IUPAC is that the H $dots.c$ Y distance is less than the sum of H and Y van der Waals radii.
-Hydrogen (1.10 Å) and oxygen (1.52 Å) @mantina2009consistent would have a cutoff of 2.62 Å.
+Hydrogen (1.10 $angstrom$) and oxygen (1.52 $angstrom$) @mantina2009consistent would have a cutoff of 2.62 $angstrom$.
-Others @hubbard2010hydrogen recommend a cutoff of 2.50 Å based on structural analysis @mcdonald1994satisfying and quantum chemical calculations @liu2008geometrical.
+Others @hubbard2010hydrogen recommend a cutoff of 2.50 $angstrom$ based on structural analysis @mcdonald1994satisfying and quantum chemical calculations @liu2008geometrical.
-Since the difference between a 2.5 and 2.62 Å cutoff is likely a substantially weak hydrogen bond, we will use a H $dots.c$ Y cutoff of 2.5 Å.
+Since the difference between a 2.5 and 2.62 $angstrom$ cutoff is likely a substantially weak hydrogen bond, we will use a H $dots.c$ Y cutoff of 2.5 $angstrom$.

 = Fluorescence mechanism of Cu(I) distinct from oxidation